JoulesCasas87/LabVIEW-Morse-Code-Two-Way-Com-System/README.md

 # Two-Way Morse Code Using LabVIEW

 A Signals and Systems Final Project.
-Using National Instruments LabVIEW and a Data Acquisition System for an automatic communication system with text to Morse Code
+Using National Instrument LabVIEW and a Data Acquisition System for an automatic communication system with text to Morse Code

 ## Installation